tarikh03/K2View-Academy/articles/DPM/02_Admin_Module/15_4_Discovery_Create_New_Matching_Rule.md

 ## Create a New Matching Rule

+The matching rules define what logic is used to detect PII data when scanning your source systems databases.
+You can add as many new rules as required.

 Click the ![image](/articles/DPM/images/Figure_82_Discovery_NewMatchingRule.png) button at the top-right of the screen in order to configure a new Matching Rule.

 ![image](/articles/DPM/images/Figure_83_Discovery_MatchingRulesTab_Callout.png)